calvinmclean/automated-garden/docs/rest_api.md

 ### Plants
 A `Plant` represents a resource that can be watered.
 In many cases, this will represent a plant in the physical world, but it isn't necessarily always one-to-one.
 For example, a simple deep water culture hydroponics system might have multiple plants, but only controls watering by circulating water with a single pump.
 A Plant provides the following functionalities:
   - Accessed at `/gardens/{GardenID}/plants/{PlantID}`
-  - Scheduled control of watering using a `watering_strategy`:
+  - Scheduled control of watering using a `water_schedule`:
     ```json
-    "watering_strategy": {
+    "water_schedule": {
         "watering_amount": 20000,
         "interval": "72h",
         "start_time": "23:00:00-07:00"
     }
     ```
-  - Control of watering based on moisture using `minimum_moisture` in the `watering_strategy`.
+  - Control of watering based on moisture using `minimum_moisture` in the `water_schedule`.
 This sets the moisture percentage the plant's soil must drop below to enable watering
   - On-demand control of watering using a `WaterAction` to the `/action` endpoint
   - Access to a Plant's watering history from InfluxDB using `/history` endpoint